n8n-io/n8n-docs/docs/external-secrets.md

 	 	n8n doesn't support [Infisical folders](https://infisical.com/docs/documentation/platform/folder){:target=_blank .external-link}.
 		///

 	* Google Cloud Platform: provide a **Service Account Key** (JSON) for a service account that has at least these roles: `Secret Manager Secret Accessor` and `Secret Manager Secret Viewer`.
-Refer to GCP's [service account documentation](https://cloud.google.com/iam/docs/service-account-overview){:target=_blank .external-link} for more information.
+Refer to Google's [service account documentation](https://cloud.google.com/iam/docs/service-account-overview){:target=_blank .external-link} for more information.

 1. **Save** your configuration.
 1. Enable the provider using the **Disabled / Enabled** toggle.